 The Legislature, by AS 37.15.110, has created the Committee.
-The Committee is comprised of the Commissioner of the Department of Commerce, Community & Economic Development, as chairperson, the Commissioner of the Department of Revenue, as secretary, and the Commissioner of the Department of Administration, or their designees.
+The Committee is comprised of the Commissioner of the Department of Commerce, Community & Economic Development, as chairperson, the Commissioner of the DOR, as secretary, and the Commissioner of the DOA, or their designees.
 The Committee adopts resolutions and generally oversees the proceedings relating to the issuance of bonds by the State.